fonsecagabriella/passcompass/how_to_run.md

 - A **pre-commit** hook runs `black --check` and `ruff --fix` on every `git commit`.

 - Install once with: `pre-commit install`
-- You can skip a hook once with: `git commit -m "msg" --no-verify`.
+- You can skip a hook once with: `git commit -m "msg" --no-verify`
+- You can check the files before commit with: `pre-commit run --all-files`

 The same checks run in CI (.github/workflows/lint.yml) to guarantee every PR stays style-clean.